mukaibot/azure-sdk-for-ruby/README.md

 * Provision VMs from custom images
 * More webhooks for cloud services
 * Access more attributes from virtual machines
+* CustomData for virtual machines
+* Support for the A8, A9 and 'D' series VM sizes

 There are three goals for this repo: